theheking/intro-to-python/practical_overview/1_Python_The_Basics_Filled.md

 Shift-Enter to run the contents of the cell

-You can add new cells by either
+You can add new cells by either:
-a) hovering in between two boxes and selecting code.
+1. Hovering in between two boxes and selecting code.
-b) Insert then insert code cell
+2. Selecting Insert then Insert code cell

 NOTE: When the text on the left hand of the cell is: In [*] (with an asterisk rather than a number) --> cell is still running.

-Let's begin writing some code in our notebook.
+Let's begin writing some more code in our notebook.